 For Module Episodes/Guides, completing tasks on time is essential.
 Your group is depending on your active and timely contributions to produce successful content by the end of the module.
 Task lists and outlines will be created during the "prep week" (week 2) of each module, and will include group-determined deadlines.
 Self- and group-evaluation assessments will be completed by the end of each module, and will include an assessment of whether/how you have completed tasks on time.
 Rubrics for Module assessment include on-time completion of tasks, and will be worth 15%.
 Final Projects submitted late will lose 1 grade point per day (ie from a B to a C).
 Work submitted 48 hours after the stated deadline will receive NO credit.
 Receipt of final papers is verified through TurnItIn or instructor email.
 If you do not receive a return receipt within four hours of sending the final paper, it is your responsibility to follow up and ensure your paper has been received.
 Plagiarism, or presenting someone else's words, thoughts, or ideas - including LLM such as ChatGPT - as your own is cheating, and will not be tolerated.
 The NJIT Honor Code will be upheld, and any violations will be brought to the immediate attention of the Dean of Students.
 NJIT enforces strict academic integrity policies, and any plagiarized material will result in a failing grade for the assignment and possibly for the course.
 Academic probation and possible suspension or expulsion from the university may also be pursued by NJIT administration in cases of plagiarism.
 Three very important things to remember: - 1) Various plagiarism-detection tools are employed in this course. - 2) There have been numerous cases of students attempting to submit papers written by students enrolled in earlier versions of this class.
-These students have received failing grades and academic probation and the students supplying the papers have also been punished. - 3) If you're struggling with the final project or concerned about these policies, I'm happy to work with you!
+These students have received failing grades and academic probation - and the students supplying the papers have also been punished. - 3) If you're struggling with the final project or concerned about these policies, I'm happy to work with you!
 Plagiarism is not worth the risk to your future.
 Final Grade assessment formula:

 Modules (see rubric breakdown for weight of individual components) 50%

 Collaboration Assessment 10%

-Final Paper 20%
+Final Paper 15%

-Exam 10%
+Exams 15%

 Attendance and Participation 15%

 Final Grade assignments:

-A =89.6-100; B+=87-89.5; B =80-86.5; C+=77-79.5; C =69.5-76.5; D+=66.5-69.5; D = 59.5-64.5; F =59.4 or below Course Schedule Subject to change as needed.
+A =89.6-100; B+=87-89.5; B =80-86.5; C+=77-79.5; C =69.5-76.5; D+ =66.5-69.5; D = 59.5-64.5; F = 59.4 or below Course Schedule Subject to change as needed.
 Assignments and/or deadlines are highlighted in red.
 Use this schedule with Canvas to understand what is expected of you for each Module.
 Ask questions early and often: thunt@njit.edu.
 If you ever feel overwhelmed by the pace, confused by a reading, unsure of an assignment, and so on, I am here to help you succeed.
 Please reach out to me throughout the term!
-Introductory Week: Defining Topics and Active Learning 1/16: Introduction and Course Overview 1/18: Debates in STS & Umoja-Noble, "Algorithms of Oppression" (excerpt); excerpts from The Social Dilemma Project Module 1: What's the Problem?
+Project Module 1: What's the Problem?